deanosmith/Astro/README.md

 # Astro
-A collection of all my Astronomy and Space-based simulations from n-body gravity simulations to simple solar system visualisations
+A collection of all my astronomy and space-based simulations from n-body gravitational simulations to simple solar system visualisations

 Please feel free to fork and alter, the sky is the limit... (excuse the dad joke)